 Stopping information about you being used

-You have a right to ask an organisation not to hold or use information about you that causes substantial unwarranted damage or distress.
+The Data Protection Act means that you have a right to ask an organisation not to hold or use information about you that causes substantial unwarranted damage or distress.

 If you do this, the organisation has 21 days to respond to your request, and can refuse only if the information that it holds about you is: